SkylineCommunications/change-db-password-scripts/README.md

-# change-db-password-script
+# change-db-password-scripts

-A collection of automation scripts to easily change the DataMiner database password
+A collection of (interacitve) automation scripts to easily change the DataMiner database passwords.

 The repository contains a set of interactive automation scripts to easily update the DataMiner database passwords.